Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 Butler Performance Insights

-- The Bulldogs average 80.6 points per game (79th in college basketball) while giving up 65.3 per outing (79th in college basketball).
-They have a +107 scoring differential overall and outscore opponents by 15.3 points per game.
+- The Bulldogs' +107 scoring differential (outscoring opponents by 15.3 points per game) is a result of scoring 80.6 points per game (79th in college basketball) while giving up 65.3 per outing (79th in college basketball).

-- Butler ranks 136th in college basketball at 34.6 rebounds per game.
-That's similar to the 34.6 its opponents average.
+- Butler pulls down 34.6 rebounds per game (136th in college basketball) compared to the 34.6 of its opponents.

-- Butler has had fewer turnovers than its opponents this season, committing 10.1 per game (60th in college basketball play) while forcing 12.4 (175th in college basketball).
+- Butler has won the turnover battle by 2.3 turnovers per game, committing 10.1 (61st in college basketball play) while forcing 12.4 (175th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.